cderickson/API.VintageData.IO/README.md

 ## Deployment & Architecture

-This project is deployed in AWS and operates using the following services:
+This project is deployed in AWS using an EC2 instance and Amazon RDS (PostgreSQL) database.

 ### **ETL Pipeline Execution**
-- **AWS Lambda**: The ETL script runs as a scheduled Lambda function.
-- **Amazon EventBridge**: A weekly scheduled rule triggers the Lambda function to refresh the data.
+The ETL code is stored as a Python script and scheduled to run weekly using cron on an EC2 instance.
+The script pulls data from a public Google Sheet, cleans and transforms it, and then loads it into a PostgreSQL database hosted on Amazon RDS.

 ### **API Deployment**
-- **AWS Lambda**: A separate Lambda function serves as the backend for the REST API.
-- **Amazon API Gateway**: Provides an HTTP endpoint for querying processed tournament data.
+The REST API was developed using Flask and is deployed using an EC2 instance, which is configured to serve requests through Nginx and Gunicorn.
+The API provides HTTP endpoints for querying processed match results and event data.

 ### **Infrastructure Diagram**

-Google Sheets → AWS Lambda (ETL) → PostgreSQL (RDS) → AWS Lambda (API) → API Gateway → Users
+Google Sheets → Python ETL Script (EC2) → PostgreSQL (RDS) → REST API (EC2, Flask) → Nginx & Gunicorn → Users